 One of the decisions we had to make concerns the precise scope of the results for the ecosystem services of nature-related tourism and recreation (see section 4.7).
 The SEEA EEA does not provide clear guidelines on this subject.
 Yet, the differences in terms of monetary valuation are enormous.
-In our estimates, a delineation of nature-related tourism and recreation with a broad scope (travel costs, admissions fees, accommodation costs, other costs, food and drinks, other related expenditure, mainly consumer durables) results in an ecosystem value of 9.8 billion euros compared to 6.4 billion euros for a delineation with a medium scope (travel costs, admissions fees, accommodation with a medium scope (travel costs, admissions fees, accommodation costs) and 3.2 billion euros for a delineation with a limited scope (travel costs and admissions fees).
+In our estimates, a delineation of nature-related tourism and recreation with a broad scope (travel costs, admissions fees, accommodation costs, other costs, food and drinks, other related expenditure, mainly consumer durables) results in an ecosystem value of 9.8 billion euros compared to 6.4 billion euros for a delineation with a medium scope (travel costs, admissions fees, accommodation costs, other costs) and 3.2 billion euros for a delineation with a limited scope (travel costs and admissions fees).18